CBEP-SoCB-Details/WWTF_Discharges/Graphics/Nitrogen-Discharge-Graphics.md

 We also note that the summary TN concentrations in the DEP summary data are based on older (principally 2008) data, and have not been updated with the newer information.
 We discard those data in favor of the updated information assembled from the raw data.
+This incorporates reductions in N discharge due to PWD’s Nitrogen OPtimization program.
+PWD reports that program reduces summer N discharges by about 70%, so we expect annual totals to drop by about a third, and that is, in fact, close to what we see.
+Our analysis of the older data shows the EEWTF discharging about 400 MT N per year, while here the value is about 250 MT N per year.

 ``` r
 discharge_data <- read_excel(file.path(sibling, fn), sheet = 'summary', n_max = 7,